 Here’s how to celebrate America’s birthday in Philadelphia.

 This unique salute to America's independence will feature a fireworks display from two dueling barges over the Mighty Mississippi.
 The show, choreographed to stirring patriotic classics and simulcast to more than 38 states, paints beautiful strokes of radiant light with the sky as a canvas and color as the palette.
 The presentation has been named as one of the top 5 must-see fireworks displays in the United States by American Pyrotechnics Association.

 Independence Day at the Gateway Arch in St. Louis

 There are few locations better to watch fireworks than at the nation’s tallest monument, the Gateway Arch, where each burst reflects off this majestic stainless steel monument in downtown St. Louis.

-The city of St. Louis hosts Fair St. Louis, one of America's biggest birthday parties, with three days of family fun, featuring air shows, parades, fireworks displays and free concerts (Trace Adkins, Bret Michaels and the Counting Crows this year).
+The city of St. Louis hosts Fair St. Louis, one of America's biggest birthday parties, with three days of family fun, featuring air shows, parades, fireworks displays and free concerts.

 For a one-of-a-kind view of the fireworks, visitors can reserve their spot on the Gateway Arch Riverboats for a special fireworks dinner cruise on the Mississippi River.